elonadam/E2EE-Project/E2EEncryption Protocol.md

 - **Lightweight**: SQLite requires no separate server process, making it easy to integrate into a small-scale messaging application.
 - **File-Based**: All data is stored in a single `.db` file, simplifying deployment and management.
 - **Reliability**: Despite its simplicity, SQLite provides ACID compliance, ensuring data integrity.
+- **Security**: To prevent SQL injection, placeholders (e.g., '?') are used in place of variable names.

 ---